friedev/website/_includes/readme/musicli.md

 Before submitting a patch, run [Black](https://black.readthedocs.io) to format your code.
 Strongly consider running other linters as well, such as [pylint](https://pylint.org), [flake8](https://flake8.pycqa.org), and [mypy](https://www.mypy-lang.org).

-If you want to contribute but aren't sure what to work on, you can find a list of tasks in `TODO.md`.

-If anyone is interested in maintaining or extending MusiCLI 1, feel free to fork this repo from the `v1.0.0` tag.
-I do not intend to maintain it any further myself.